 EDUC 6305 - Advanced Education Technology and Media (3 CH): Advanced study of the design, development and integration of educational technology and media for teaching, learning and personal productivity including principles of multi-media design and production and web-based formats.

-EDUC 6395 - Action Research in Education (formerly EDUC 6395 Demonstration Project) (3 CH): (Formerly titled “Demonstration Project in Education”) Action Research in Education focuses on the development and implementation of a research design using action research guidelines.
+EDUC 6395 - Capstone Research Project (3 CH): Capstone Research Project focuses on the development and implementation of a research design using action research guidelines.
 Through this activity, the student will develop artifacts that support competence in teaching and research.
 The course prepares graduate students in the M.Ed. programs to design, implement and disseminate the results of an Action Research project in a professional setting.
 (3 credit hours; Online)

 Courses in Exercise Science, Fitness and Wellness